전체메뉴

 • CARE (Case Report Guidieline, https://www.care-statement.org) –reporting of case report

-• GRADE (Grading of Recommendations Assessment, Development, and Evaluation) (https://www.gradeworkinggroup.org/)—for assessing evidence or developing recommendations
+• GRADE (Grading of Recommendations Assessment, Development, and Evaluation) (https://www.gradeworkinggroup.org/)—for assessing evidence or developing recommendations.

 13.4.
 Title page The title page should contain the following information:

-• Category of paper placed on top left side
+• Category of paper placed on top left side (Original, Review, …)

-• Names (spelled out in full) of all authors, and the institutions with which they are affiliated
+• Names (spelled out in full) of all authors, and the institutions with which they are affiliated.

-• Short running title not exceeding 50 characters
+• Short running title not exceeding 50 characters.

 • The name of each author should be written with the family name last, e.g. Charles Darwin.
 Authorship is restricted only to direct participants who have contributed significantly to the work.

-Key words up to 6 are allowed using the medical subject headings (MeSH) list of Index Medicus (https://www.nlm.nih.gov/mesh/meshhome.html).
+Keywords up to 6 are allowed using the medical subject headings (MeSH) list of Index Medicus (https://www.nlm.nih.gov/mesh/mesh home.html).
 Otherwise, the authors should provide concise and informative terms.

 13.6.
-Main text The text for original articles should include the following sections: Introduction, Materials and methods, Results, and Discussion.
+Main text The text for articles is unstructured.
+But, the text for original articles is recommended to include the following sections: Introduction, Materials and methods, Results, Discussion, and Conclusion.
 The Introduction should be as concise as possible, without subheadings.
 The Materials and methods Section should be sufficiently detailed.
 Subheadings may be used to organize the Results and Discussion.
-Sections for case reports are: Introduction, Case report, Discussion.

 13.6.1.
 Abbreviations

 Where a term/definition will be continually referred to, it must be written in full when it first appears in both the abstract and the text, followed by the subsequent abbreviation in brackets.
 Thereafter, the abbreviation may be used.
 The use of abbreviations should be kept to a minimum.
+In addition, when using abbreviations in Figure and Table, a description should be entered.

 13.6.2.
 Ethical approval

 For human or animal experimental investigations, appropriate institutional review board or ethics committee approval is recommended, and such approval should be stated in the methods section.
 Investigators who do not have formal ethics review committees should state whether the principles outlined in the Declaration of Helsinki were followed.
 For work involving experimental animals, the guidelines for the care and use of the animals that were followed should be included in the methods section.
+In addition, matters about the Ehical approach should be entered as a subhead at the end of the paper (such as approval number).

 13.6.3.
 Informed consent